rogue0137/basic_node_survey_app/README.md

 - Install dependencies

 	`npm install`
-- Run the server (make sure port is 300)
+- Run the server

 	`node server.js`

 ## Interact with the app

 - Open a new terminal.
-Follow the directionsn below.
+Follow the directions below.

 ### Creating a survey